 Calling APIs from Mobile Apps

-code_challenge, which is sent to the Authorization Server to obtain the
+code_challenge, which is sent to Auth0 to get the

 authorization_code.
 When the Client receives the

 authorization_code, it will send the code and the

 code_verifier to Auth0's token endpoint to exchange them for the requested tokens.

 The native app initiates the flow and redirects the user to Auth0 (specifically to the /authorize endpoint), sending the

 Auth0 redirects the user to the native app with an

 The native app sends the